James4Ever0/notes/Nginx use as application remapper.md

 After installing nginx, a default page is created under `/var/www/html` and config files are at `/etc/nginx`.

 Run `sudo systemctl restart nginx` after config modification.

 ---

+FastAPI doc is a pain in the ass.
+Do not even try to route it to nginx.

+---